-While there is no ideal substitute for presenting artwork in its original form, the Department of Art and Design asks that you also upload your work electronically as part of your application.
+The Department of Art and Design asks that you upload your work electronically as part of your application in Slate.
 This will enable us to have a record of your work and enable additional faculty members to view it.
 Below are some options for preparing digital files for submission:

 - Post your portfolio on Facebook by creating a photo album titled “My Portfolio.”

-- Upload all works as single files using the system in any of the following format: jpg, pdf, tiff, word, .mov Make sure that your images do not exceed 2MB each.
+- Upload all works as single files using the system in any of the following formats: jpg, pdf, tiff, word, .mov.
+Make sure that your images do not exceed 2MB each.

 - If you have a portfolio website, provide the URL in a PDF.
 Your PDF must be under 10MB.

 Please note: it is no longer required to have an in person interview to review your portfolio.